-Faculty of Economics and Administration, Institute of System Engineering and Informatics University of Pardubice Studentska 84, 532 10 Pardubice CZECH REPUBLIC
+Faculty of Economics and Administration, Institute of System Engineering and Informatics

+University of Pardubice

+Studentska 84, 532 10 Pardubice

+CZECH REPUBLIC

+oldrich.horak@upce.cz

-Abstract: - This article describes design of a new web-based telemetry data transmission system used to transmit data measured during an overnight ski-mountaineering race.
-The proposed system has to solve many problems connected to the data transmission in the hard-accessible terrain and some more problems originated from specific conditions of such a race.
+Abstract: - The article describes design of a new telemetry data transmission, storage and processing system used to transmit, store and process data measured during an overnight ski-mountaineering race.
+The proposed system has to solve many problems connected to the data transmission in the hard-accessible terrain, transmitted data storage and processing and some more problems originated from specific conditions of such a race.
 Special emphasis is given on the low-budget multi-platform solution and easily accessible technologies.

-Key-Words: - Telemetry, Transmission, Network, Hard-accessible terrain, Agent, Multi-platform
+Key-Words: - Telemetry, Transmission, Storage, Processing, Network, Hard-accessible terrain, Agent, Multi-platform